harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 4. Optional: How to adjust touchpad sensitivity
 5. Optional: How to set up hibernation mode
 6. Optional: How to set up your Windows compartment (in case you ever want to use that)
+7. Bonus: Things you should setup before the bootcamp (Github, Conda, and PostgreSQL)

 Even if you're an advanced user, maybe you'll find some useful information here.
 Or, if you're an expert, reach out and let me know if something could be done better.